 It should be noted that, heredity, being overweight, excessive alcohol intake and too much salt in the diet are risk factors of having hypertension.

 So to bring down your high blood pressure naturally, small lifestyle changes including regular exercise and healthy diet is necessary.

-- Lose Weight: It is a known fact that obesity or being over weight is a risk factor.
+- Lose Weight: It is a known fact that obesity or being overweight is a risk factor.
 So lose weight if you are overweight.
 Blood pressure can come down by up to 2.5/1.5mmHg for each kilogram you lose.
-This 9 Day Detox Program will help you lose from 5kg to 10kg in 9 days.
-Try it.

 Healthy Diet: We now know that high blood pressure, heart disease, diabetes and many other major ailments and diseases are often at least in part linked to poor nutrition.
-The way out to these ailments is simple – eat healthy!
-Eat a healthy diet that delivers your daily requirement of anti-oxidants from fruits and vegetables.
-Keep to low fat foods and eat less of fatty meat (red meat, chicken and turkey skin), butter, cheese, sugar and less salt, etc. Also include 2 – 3 portions of oily fish a week (like mackerel, sardines, etc).
+The way out to these ailments is simple – eat healthily!
+Eat a healthy diet that delivers your daily requirement of antioxidants from fruits and vegetables.
+Keep to low-fat foods and eat less of fatty meat (red meat, chicken and turkey skin), butter, cheese, sugar and less salt, etc. Also include 2 – 3 portions of oily fish a week (like mackerel, sardines, etc).

 Alcohol: Drink alcohol in moderation.
 About 1 to 2 units per day may help to protect you from heart disease, however, too much consumption can be harmful.

 Smoking: If you smoke, stop it.
 I know it can be tough for a long-time smoker, you just need to be disciplined enough to say NO to smoking.
 While smoking may not directly affect blood pressure level, it adds to health risk for people with hypertension.

 Drinks: Restrict your number of tea, coffee, energy drinks and cola drinks.
 Caffeine is thought to have a modest effect on blood pressure, so reduce it intake.